realm/realm-dart-samples/flutter_flexible_sync/README.md

 ### Using existing demo App Service

-This sample is using an already prepared Atlas App Service with AppID `flutter_flexible_sync-rmjux`.
+This sample is using an already prepared Atlas App Service with AppID `flutter_flexible_sync-bnrih`.
 The app_id is configured in "\assets\atlas_app\realm_config.json"

 ### Creating a new App Service